Code Contribution Guide

 In most cases, the discussion should happen in Hop’s bug tracker: GitHub.

-The following types of changes require a discussion in the dev chat channel:
+The following types of changes require a discussion in the dev mailing list or GitHub Discussions:

 • big changes (major new feature; big refactorings, involving multiple components)